equinor/ert/docs/rst/manual/keywords/index.rst

 		-- The REFCASE keyword points to the datafile of an existing ECLIPSE simulation.
 		REFCASE /path/to/somewhere/SIM_01_BASE.DATA

+	Please note that the refcase is a common source of frustration for ERT users.
+The reason is that ERT indexes summary observation values according to the report steping of the reservoir simulator.
+This indexing is extracted by the report steps of the refcase when staring ERT.
+Later on when extracting results from forecasted simulations ERT requires that the indexing is according to that of the refcase.
+During a project it is very easy to introduce inconsistencies between the indexing in the refcase, the forward model and the internalized summary results in storage.
+	Unfortunately, ERT does not handle this well and leaves the user with cryptical error messages.

+	For the time being, it is hence necessary to keep the reporting as defined in the SCHEDULE section of the refcase and the model used in the project identical.

+	The HISTORY_SOURCE keyword is optional.
+But if you are to perform model updating, indexing of summary observations need to be defined.
+This is either done by the REFCASE or the :ref:`TIME_MAP <TIME_MAP>` keyord, and the former is recommended.

 .. _install_job:
 .. topic:: INSTALL_JOB